 What should you look for in a HIPAA Security Officer?

-Beyond knowing about HIPAA, your ISO should be a leader in your company, such as a manager or an officer.
-They should be able and willing to enforce the rules and sanction fellow employees when necessary.
+Beyond knowing about HIPAA, your ISO should be a leader in your company such as a manager or officer.
+The ISO should be able and willing to enforce the rules and sanction employees when necessary.

 Attention to Detail

-Since the ISO’s job involves a long list of items the officer will need to address, your ISO will have to manage details thoroughly and successfully.
+Since the ISO’s job involves a broad range of responsibilities, he or she will have to manage details thoroughly and successfully.
 With many details comes the need to have strong organizational skills, too.
-A very important job of the HIPAA Security Officer is to complete a thorough Risk Assessment that includes contributions to the administrative, physical and technical assessment.
+One of the ISO’s most important responsibilities is completing a thorough Risk Assessment, which requires an in-depth understanding of the organization’s administrative, physical and technical safeguards.

 - Any HIPAA violations contractors create are legally your issues!

-By law, someone has to fill the role of HIPAA Security Officer in your organization.
-The level of expertise of your ISO varies from organization to organization.
-Even with the skills above, most of the time, one person can’t navigate it alone – and they shouldn’t.
-With all of the technical terminology involved, delegate from within to help lighten the load.
-And if you hire outside help, make sure the person understands not only IT but HIPAA, too!
+By law, someone in your organization has to fill the role of HIPAA Security Officer.
+The level of an ISO’s expertise varies from organization to organization.
+Even with all of the skills above, one person often can’t navigate it alone — and they shouldn’t have to.
+Your ISO can easily delegate responsibilities internally to help lighten his or her load.
+But if you choose to hire outside help, make sure the person understands not only IT but HIPAA, too.